 In the Centro Histórico, you’ll find some of the best restaurants, bars, and coffee shops Santa Marta has to offer.
 If you can choose a decent hostel in Santa Marta and you’re set to go!

-Despite being deceivingly quiet during the day, the night time is when all the main action starts.
+Despite being deceivingly quiet during the day, the nighttime is when all the action starts.
 Whether it’s a trip to the Bob Marley bar or a bite to eat at the Hemmingway bar you’ll find something here that you like.

 I arrived at Rodeado Beach one Sunday afternoon in December and had never seen so many people on a beach.

 Rodeado Beach offers a wide stretch of sand and calm waters that you can bathe in.
 However, it is very famous with many Colombian holiday goers, especially on holiday weekends so expect it to be busy.

 The atmosphere is lively and if you can find a space to park yourself the sunset is a delight to watch.

 I’ve been on the search for the best Colombian beaches I can find over the last few years and this is one of the most popular out of them all.

 A must for anyone looking for things to do in Santa Marta.
 I have returned back to Santa Marta on numerous times to visit the park.